Skip to main content

 3. The Crusader

-Munna, the goon-turned-doctor in Munna Bhai MBBS played by Sanjay Dutt is a character that may lack a medical degree, but has what every doctor needs — compassion, a big heart, and a big magical hug — “jaadu ki jhappi”.
-Munna’s approach to medicine — healing through love and laughter — is a welcome change even if not medically sound.
+Munna, the goon-turned-doctor in Munna Bhai MBBS, played by Sanjay Dutt, is a character who may lack a medical degree, but possesses what every doctor needs — compassion, a big heart, and a big, magical hug —""jaadu ki jhapp"".
+Munna's approach to medicine — healing through love and laughter — is a welcome change even if not medically sound.
 His unique methods leave you stumped, but his attitude is amusing and downright grounded.

 4. The Romantic

-When we think of doctors, we imagine calm and sober professionals.
+When we think of doctors, we envision calm and professional individuals.
 The eponymous Kabir Singh in the movie of the same name is neither calm nor sober.
-Shahid Kapoor plays Kabir, a classic “bad boy with a stethoscope.”
+Shahid Kapoor plays Kabir, a classic "bad boy with a stethoscope."
 His rebellious attitude and passionate outbursts make him an unlikely doctor, but the audience loves a flawed hero.
-If any doctor acted like Kabir, they’d have some interesting meetings with HR and possibly be shown the exit.
-Yet, Kabir’s unconventional charm and chaotic take on romance and medicine makes it a memorable, bewildering portrayal.
+If any doctor acted like Kabir, they'd have some interesting meetings with HR and possibly be shown the exit.
+Yet, Kabir's unconventional charm and chaotic approach to romance and medicine make it a memorable and bewildering portrayal.

 5. The Rebel

 Andhadhun explores the ugly side of the profession, featuring a doctor involved in an illegal organ trafficking racket.
-His issues seem to impact his surgical abilities.
-In Bollywood, talent trumps conventional professionalism every time.
+His issues impact his surgical abilities.
+In Bollywood, talent often trumps conventional professionalism.

 6. The Misfit

 Dr. G is yet another hilarious movie highlighting the ordeals of medical professionals.
 The character humorously reflects every medical student who has questioned their career path.
-Anshuman Khurrana aspires to do a PG in Orthopedics.
-His low rank on the merit list and desire to stay in his hometown means that he has to opt for the best available option for his specialty — gynaecology.
-He is bullied and made fun of for being the only male in the Stree Rog Vibhaag (women’s disease department).
+Anshuman Khurrana aspires to pursue a postgraduate degree in Orthopedics.
+His low rank on the merit list and desire to stay in his hometown mean that he has to opt for the best available option for his specialty — gynaecology.
+He is bullied and made fun of for being the only male in the Stree Rog Vwomen's (women's disease department).

 7. The Self-Sacrificer

-Armaan, the medical melodrama has Dr. Akash (Anil Kapoor) play the adopted son of a legendary hospital owner who needs investment to build a state-of-the-art institution.
+Armaan, the medical melodrama, features Dr. Akash (Anil Kapoor) as the adopted son of a legendary hospital owner who requires investment to build a state-of-the-art institution.
 Dr. Akash sacrifices his lady love before reaching the altar by marrying the unstable daughter of a businessman.
 His (un)successful union pumps money into the hospital at the cost of everything he holds dear.

 8. The Antidote

-Not the typical doctor, in Dear Zindagi Dr. Jehangir Khan (played by Shah Rukh Khan) is a therapist who guides Kaira, played by Alia Bhatt, through her struggles.
-Dr. Khan’s calm, unorthodox methods are inspiring, and his life advice is more philosophical than clinical, making him the perfect “doctor” for the younger generation.
-He may not be in a white coat, but he’s the kind of therapist who will cycle along the beach during a session.
-Now, who wouldn’t want a doctor like that?
+Not the typical doctor, in Dear Zindagi, Dr. Jehangir Khan (played by Shah Rukh Khan) is a therapist who guides Kaira, played by Alia Bhatt, through her struggles.
+Dr. Khan's calm, unorthodox methods are inspiring, and his life advice is more philosophical than clinical, making im the perfect doctor for the younger generation.
+He may not be wearing a hearse coat, but he's the kind of therapist who would cycle along the beach during a snowstorm; who wouldn't want a doctor like that?

 9. The Fake

-Though not a doctor, Aman Mathur, played by Shah Rukh Khan in Kal Ho Naa Ho, is the ultimate Bollywood dream go-to man — charismatic, handsome, and self-sacrificing.
-Aman’s credentials are never asked for as a selfless doctor, lover, neighbor, friend, mentor, son, and more.
+Though not a doctor, Aman Mathur, played by Shah Rukh Khan in Kal Ho Naa Ho, is the ultimate Bollywood dream go-to man — charismatic, handsome, and sophisticated.
+Aman's credentials are never asked for as a selfless doctor, lover, neighbor, friend, mentor, son, and more.
 He spends far more time resolving romantic and family dilemmas.
-His character epitomizes the classic Bollywood doctor, where matters of the heart are just as important as matters of health while real-life doctors have much less time to play Cupid.
-Aman’s compassion and wit make him the doctor of Bollywood romance.
+His character epitomizes the classic Bollywood doctor, where matters of the heart are just as important as matters of health, while real-life doctors have much less time.
+Aman says Cupid.
+Aman's compassion and wit make him the doctor of Bollywood romance.

 Jung suggested that the number of existing archetypes is not static.
 Instead, many different archetypes overlap and combine to create new archetypes.
-So your search may lead you to find more in Bollywood.
+Your search may lead you to find more Bollywood.

 Comments